ztNIE/ztNIE.github.io/_posts/2025-09-26-terraform-module.markdown

 It's a safe minor change.
 The default value of `var_b` is still `value_b`, so users can safely bump version from `v1.0.0` to `v1.0.1` and will get a `No changes.` after upgrade.

-During our implementation, we spent hours on discussing if we could leave something as a hard-coded value, which will be any easy minor release in the future anyway; while greenlighted __one-way door__ without knowing wht it means.
+> During our implementation, we spent hours on debating if we could leave something as a hard-coded value, which will be an easy minor release in the future anyway.

-There is a `prevent_destroy = true` for one of the resource, which has blocked us from having ephemeral environments and even ephemeral integration tests until now.
+>
+> At the same time, we greenlighted __one-way door__ `lifecycle` config without understanding its impact on future extensibility.

 __Be careful of one-way doors.__

 ## Variable should have types WHENEVER possible.
    When I say "WHENEVER" I mean it literally.
 There are almost no good reasons for not having a type.
-No excuses, it must have types.

 ## Validation.
 [Input validation](https://developer.hashicorp.com/terraform/language/block/variable#validation) is the key to make the modules more usable.
 If someone is not familiar with your code and is providing some variables won't work, it's better to let them know as early as possible.